-- Utilizing 'lived experience' to translate and explain the recovery process step by step and expectations of services; - Assisting in the clinical process through: - providing feedback to the treatment team regarding identified needs of the member and the level of engagement of the member; - development of goals; - acting as an advocate, with the permission of the member, in the therapeutic alliance between the provider and the member; - encouraging a member with a low level of engagement to become actively involved in treatment; and - ensuring that the member is receiving the appropriate services of their choice and in a manner consistent with confidentiality regulations and professional standards of care; - Rebuilding, practicing, and reinforcing skills necessary to assist in the restoration of the member's health and functioning throughout the treatment process; - Providing support to the member to assist them with participation and engagement in meetings and appointments - Assist members in effectively contributing to planning and accessing services to aid in the member's recovery process - Aiding the member in identifying and overcoming barriers to treatment and support member in communicating these barriers to treatment and service providers; - Assisting the member with supporting strategies for symptom/behavior management; - Supporting the member to better understand their diagnoses and related symptoms; - Assisting the member with finding and using effective psychoeducational materials:
+- 1. Utilizing 'lived experience' to translate and explain the recovery process step by step and expectations of services; - 2.
+Assisting in the clinical process through: - a.
+Providing feedback to the treatment team regarding identified needs of the member and the level of engagement of the member; - b.
+Development of goals; - c.
+Acting as an advocate, with the permission of the member, in the therapeutic alliance between the provider and the member; - d.
+Encouraging a member with a low level of engagement to become actively involved in treatment; and - e.
+Ensuring that the member is receiving the appropriate services of their choice and in a manner consistent with confidentiality regulations and professional standards of care. - 3.
+Rebuilding, practicing, and reinforcing skills necessary to assist in the restoration of the member's health and functioning throughout the treatment process; - 4.
+Providing support to the member to assist them with participation and engagement in meetings and appointments; - 5.
+Assisting the members in effectively contributing to planning and accessing services to aid in the member's recovery process; - 6.
+Aiding the member in identifying and overcoming barriers to treatment and support member in communicating these barriers to treatment and service providers; - 7.
+Assisting the member with supporting strategies for symptom/behavior management; - 8.
+Supporting the member to better understand their diagnoses and related symptoms;